Circuit breaker outlet not working

 Reset the circuit breaker

-Flip the tripped breaker fully to the 'off' position, wait a few seconds, then flip it back to the 'on' position to reset it.
+Flip the tripped breaker fully to the 'off' position, then back to the 'on' position to reset it.

 Frequently Asked Questions